mimnetto/mimnetto.github.io/README.md

 * Original API
   * I originally wanted to use a Dragon Ball API but could not get it to work.
 I'm still not sure why.
 * Infinite Scrolling
   * I could get it to console.log when it reached the bottom of the page but it would not stop loading the Villagers.
+Many of the solutions I found required use of PHP and I was not ready to mess with that.
 I eventually had to admit defeat.
 * Sorting by species
   * I tried to make buttons that would split() the villagers by species but I could only get them to console.log on click and it logged them five times every click.
 * Birthday App